AyushKshitij45/DevSprint_PAPADBytes/README.md

 --------------------------------------------
 The AI takes in a short gist of description and generates an detailed output

-We provide the user with the following:
+We provide the user with the following:<br />
   1)Business Pitch<br />
   2)Marketing Strategy<br />
   3)Product Description<br />